qmk/qmk_firmware/docs/features/ps2_mouse.md

 To hook up a Trackpoint, you need to obtain a Trackpoint module (i.e. harvest from a Thinkpad keyboard), identify the function of each pin of the module, and make the necessary circuitry between controller and Trackpoint module.
 For more information, please refer to [Trackpoint Hardware](https://deskthority.net/wiki/TrackPoint_Hardware) page on Deskthority Wiki.

-There are three available modes for hooking up PS/2 devices: USART (best), interrupts (better) or busywait (not recommended).
+There are three available modes for hooking up PS/2 devices: USART (best), interrupts (better), and busywait (not recommended).

 ## The Circuitry between Trackpoint and Controller {#the-circuitry-between-trackpoint-and-controller}